GregLeonhardt/LogSeq/pages/CasaOS.md

 - ***CasaOS Is a bust.***
+  background-color:: red
+  id:: 663fe8b4-e0f4-42d0-890c-831f21afa06d
 	- There may be a way to do it but I was unsuccessful at moving the '/var/lib/casaos' and 'DATA' directories to BtrFS.
 I followed the directions but it just wouldn't work.
 I tried to move the data and link the directories and I also followed the directions for changing the location of '/var/lib/casaos'.
-I
+In the end when the system restarted it would just create a new '/var/lib/casaos' directory and it couldn't see anything in the /DATA directory.
+Maybe some day, or some year I'll come back and try again but I am done for now. background-color:: red
 - ### Install:
 	- ``wget -qO- https://get.casaos.io | sudo bash``
 	- -OR-